 Covered With Damp Kitchen Towel

 The damp kitchen towel method is just as effective as the others, no matter how disconcerting a damp paper towel may sound.
 It’s quite tricky, though.
-For this method, you’ll need a paper towel that’s been wet and wrung out of excess moisture and a zip-lock bag for this method.
-Just repeat the steps from the covered paper towel method from earlier and stow the precious parsley in the fridge.
+For this method, you’ll need a paper towel that’s been wet and wrung out of excess moisture and a ziplock bag.
+Just repeat the steps from the covered paper towel method above and stow the precious parsley in the fridge.

 Remember when we told you that too much moisture will make the parsley slimy and mushy?
-In this method, instead of adding too much moisture, we’re preventing the parsley from wilting by giving it just the right amount of moisture so it can stay fresh.
+In this method, instead of adding too much moisture, we are preventing the parsley from wilting by giving it just the right amount of moisture so it can stay fresh.

 Placed Inside Plastic Bag

-This method is probably the easiest method of the rest listed here, so we suggest that busy parents out there try this hack.
-You don’t need to do anything elaborate at all: no washing or drying and cutting the roots.
+This is probably the easiest method listed here and a great hack for busy parents out there.
+No need to do anything elaborate at all: no washing or drying and cutting the roots.

 - Get a bag and your freshly bought parsley from the market.